The Best Cheap First Cars for New Drivers in 2025

-Is there a more exciting time for a young driver than the day they pass their driving test, throw away those learner plates and contemplate the best cheap first car to buy, now that they can drive unaccompanied?
+Is there a more exciting time for a 17 year-old than the day they pass their driving test, throw away those learner plates and start searching for a car to buy, now that they can drive unaccompanied?

-When thinking about buying a first car on a budget, the most pressing concern (aside from the price) is whether a car has a low insurance group, as young drivers are heavily penalised by car insurance companies for their inexperience, even when buying a small car.
-Concerned parents helping with the car buying process will also want their offspring to drive something that’s going to be safe and reliable.
-Although those offspring themselves will probably be far more concerned over whether their car has smartphone connectivity.
+When thinking about buying a cheap first car, one of the most pressing concerns (aside from the price) is whether a car has a low insurance group, because young drivers are heavily penalised by car insurance companies for their inexperience, even when buying a small car.
+Concerned parents will also want their offspring to drive something that’s going to be safe and reliable, even if those offspring themselves will probably be more concerned about whether their car has Android Auto/Apple CarPlay connectivity (spoiler alert: at this price it probably won’t).

 Just about any young driver would surely be happy to get behind the wheel of a MINI as their first car.
-The BMW-engineered supermini is still as cute and lovable today as it was when it launched 20 years ago.
-The MINI One was the entry-level version and despite having a 1.6-litre engine, it’s surprisingly insurance friendly, even for first-time drivers.
+The BMW-engineered supermini is as desirable today as when it was launched, and its modern-retro design gives it a timeless appeal.
+The MINI One is the entry-level version and despite having a 1.4-litre engine it’s surprisingly insurance friendly, even for first-time drivers.

-Not only is the MINI cheap to buy, but it should be relatively affordable to run, too, returning fuel efficiency of 40-mpg-plus from its petrol engine, providing you don’t spend too much time sitting in traffic.
-Vehicle Excise Duty (road tax) of £205 shouldn’t break the bank, either, and servicing at an independent specialist will be affordable as the MINI isn’t particularly complicated.
-Common faults include a weak manual gearbox, so we'd recommend you search out a post-July 2004 model, which has a stronger transmission for more peace of mind.
+You can expect fuel efficiency of 40-mpg-plus from its petrol engine if you don’t spend too much time sitting in traffic and Vehicle Excise Duty (road tax) shouldn’t break the bank, either.
+Servicing at an independent specialist should be affordable because the MINI isn’t particularly complicated.

 The best thing about a MINI, though, is the way it drives.
-Even this lower-powered version is an entertaining car, and it's refined on the motorway, too.
-It won’t be as safe as a brand new car, but when it was new it gained four stars from Euro NCAP for adult protection.
+Even this lower-powered version is an entertaining car – nippy and responsive, with great handling.
+It won’t be as safe as a brand-new car, but when it was tested in 2014 it gained four-star rating from Euro NCAP.

 MINI Review